shizoe/alx-pre_course/0x01-git/README.md

 Will be practicing more to get the gist of it all.

 Thanks ALX for introducing me to such awesome experiences.

+Zoe my daughter is the inspiration for all of these.
+I want her to look at me and be happy of the man that I am, the father that she deserves